dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 The method used here is the use of [SHAPELY  values](https://en.wikipedia.org/wiki/Shapley_value).
 To get an idea how this works, think of a game where each team member contributes to the final score.
 #  Try it out
-(Click on show widgets below, to load the application)
+(If you are loading this for first time, click on show widgets below, to load the application.
+Best viewed in bigger screen)
 <div tabindex="-1" id="notebook" class="border-box-sizing">
     <div class="container">